Have questions? We're here.

 Expand All

-Day 1: Arrival in Ushuaia | Embark
+Day 1: Arrival in Ushuaia

-Day 2-3: At Sea - Crossing the Drake Passage Southbound
+Day 3-4: At Sea - Crossing the Drake Passage Southbound

-Sail onward across the famed Drake Passage — the stretch of water separating Patagonia and the Antarctic Peninsula.
-Known for its rollicking conditions and strong westerly winds (the "Roaring Fifties"), the Drake Passage challenges even the most spirited sailors.
-Rest easy aboard the expedition vessels, designed with stabilizers, powerful engines, and a highly qualified crew to ensure a comfortable crossing.
-Many consider conquering the Drake Passage a lifetime achievement — and you'll do it twice!
+Sailing onward, you cross the famed Drake Passage - the body of water separating Patagonia and the Antarctic Peninsula.
+The Drake Passage is known for rollicking conditions and strong westerly winds, nicknamed the Roaring Fifties.
+While this passage may be challenging, you can rest comfortably aboard the expedition vessels, which are purpose-built with stabilizers, powerful engines, and manned by a highly qualified crew.
+The most spirited sailors consider Drake Passage a lifetime achievement, and you complete the crossing twice!

-Day 4-6: South Shetland Islands & the Antarctic Peninsula
+Day 5-7: South Shetland Islands & the Antarctic Peninsula

 The Antarctic adventure begins in the South Shetland Islands.
 This chain of rugged rocks marks the northernmost point of Antarctica, and the most exposed to the fury of the Southern Ocean.
 Because of this, it is also one of the richest in terms of wildlife, with large Gentoo and Chinstrap Penguin colonies, and an abundance of large seabirds such as predatory Giant Petrels.
-The ice-clad mountains of Livingstone, Greenwich, and King George Islands give you a glimpse of what is to come as you venture further south.
-Landing sites that may be visited in the South Shetland Islands include the black steaming sands and rusting ruins of Deception Island (an active volcanic crater), the bustling penguin colonies of Aitcho and Half Moon Islands, or the old sealers' anchorage of Yankee Harbour.
+The ice-clad mountains of Livingstone, Greenwich and King George Islands give you a glimpse of what is to come as you venture further south.
+Landing sites which may be visited in the South Shetland Islands include the black steaming sands and rusting ruins of Deception Island (an active volcanic crater), the bustling penguin colonies of Aitcho and Half Moon Islands, or the old sealers' anchorage of Yankee Harbour.

 Visiting Antarctica in the early Spring offers exceptional experiences.
 Watch penguins come ashore and begin to build their nests and compete for mates.
-Marvel at the winter sea ice that mantles these frigid seas, stretching as far as the eye can see, and experience the power of an ice-class vessel push through this marine mosaic.
+Marvel at the winter sea ice which mantles these frigid seas, stretching as far as the eye can see, and expereince the power of an ice-class vessel push through this marine mosaic.
 Watch miraculous sunsets (which can't be seen in the height of summer) in an alien landscape.
 With heaps of fresh snow, you expect excellent opportunities for snowshoeing and camping in Antarctica, with springtime offering the best possible conditions.
-Wherever you go on the Antarctic Peninsula, endemic wildlife, tantalizing history and breathtaking natural beauty abound.
+Wherever you go on the Antarctic Peninsula, endemic wildlife, tantalising history and breathtaking natural beauty abound.

-While wind, ice, and sea conditions dictate the precise destinations and timings, the plans are explained to guests during regularly scheduled evening briefings with your Expedition Leader; these nightly sessions are also an excellent opportunity to hear from your knowledgeable Expedition Team, who explain and expand on the experiences to ensure guests get the most from their voyage.
+While wind, ice and sea conditions dictate the precise destinations and timings, the plans are explained to guests during regularly scheduled evening briefings with your Expedition Leader; these nightly sessions are also an excellent opportunity to hear from your knowledgeable Expedition Team, who explain and expand on the experiences to ensure guests get the most from their voyage.

-Day 7-8: At Sea - Crossing the Drake Passage Northbound
+Day 8-9: At Sea - Crossing the Drake Passage Northbound

 You eventually depart Antarctica, and spend two days at sea on the way northwards back across the infamous Drake Passage towards the more welcoming shores of the Beagle Channel and Ushuaia, Argentina.
 During the time at sea, a variety of activities are to be arranged on board to provide the guests with the chance to reflect on their voyage.
 Relax with an expertly crafted cocktail in the Nordic Bar in the company of new friends, soak up the knowledge and passion of the Expedition Team during lectures in the Shackleton Lounge, or simply enjoy the flight of the albatross that accompanies you northwards.